ensdomains/ens/docs/deploying.rst

 Deploying ENS
 ***************

 If you'd like to deploy ENS on your own network, or deploy your own copy of ENS on a public network, this guide shows you how.
-If you want to use an existing ENS deployment, read `interacting with the ENS registry`_ instead.
-If you want to register a name on the Ropsten (testnet) ENS deployment, read `registering a name with the auction registrar`_ or `registering a name with the test registrar`_.
+If you want to use an existing ENS deployment, read :ref:`interacting` instead.
+If you want to register a name on the Ropsten (testnet) ENS deployment, read :ref:`fifs` or :ref:`auctions`.

 Deploy the registry
 -------------------